 Unfortunately the short answer is NO, it isn’t!

 Of course this is not the case in all aspects of maternity care and in some areas it is definitely improving for the better, albeit slowly.
-Even with new research and evidence, it takes a long time for guidelines to be changed in line with the findings and even then, it is up to individual hospitals/trusts as to whether they change their own policies in line with new guidelines.
+Even with new research and evidence, it takes a long time for NICE and/or RCOG guidelines to be changed in line with the findings and even then, it is up to individual hospitals/trusts as to whether they change their own policies in line with new guidelines.

 But why is this the case?
-You may ask, why is there not more research so policies can be changed for the better?
-These are questions I get asked by my clients all the time and in her book “Why Induction Matters” Rachel Reed explains it perfectly:
+Why is there not more research so policies can be changed for the better?
+These are questions I get asked by my clients all the time and in her book “

 “Maternity services claim to be ‘evidence-based’, and this term is usually used to refer to research rather than other forms of evidence, such as experience or intuition.
 However, there are a number of problems with research evidence in maternity care.
 Routine interventions, such as induction, were introduced as part of the general medicalisation of childbirth, without any supporting research.
-Once routine interventions were established, they became the norm withing hospital practice.
+Once routine interventions were established, they became the norm within hospital practice.
 These practices continue today until there is good-quality research evidence to support a change.
 For example, until the late twentieth century women were routinely given an enema and perineal shave during labour.
 This only changed when research demonstrated these interventions were unnecessary and potentially harmful.

 However, undertaking good-quality research into maternity care is difficult because it requires a lot of funding.
 Research funding is usually provided by government organisations, or the pharmaceutical and medical technology industries.
 Access to government funding requires research to be aligned with current health care priorities.
 Health care priorities tend to focus on diseases such as cancer and diabetes, rather than on maternity care.
 Funding by industry can alter how research is carried out and what findings are published, because industry has a vested interest in securing a positive outcome for their product.
-The limitations of research funding mean that there is very little unbiased, good-quality research” in many aspects of maternity care.
+The limitations of research funding mean that there is very little unbiased, good-quality research [in many aspects of maternity care.]”

 So how do we change this?
 How do I ensure that I receive the care that is right for me and my baby?

-Don’t be afraid to ask your health care provider as many as you like so you feel you have enough information to make an informed decision for what is right for you and your baby!
+Don’t be afraid to ask your health care provider as many questions as you like so you feel you have enough information to make an informed decision for what is right for you and your baby!

-Do you your research!
+Do your research!